VODF/vodf-docs/source/specification/level-1/index.rst

 such as time-series tables of data quality, instrumental or atmospheric conditions.

-Level-1 data is assumed to be already pre-processed by the instrument that produces it.
-The pre-processing is assumed to include all calibration and :term:`reconstruction` necessary to reduce the raw data of the instrument into a set of physical estimated parameters per detected particle.
+Level-1 data is assumed to be already *pre-processed* by the instrument that produces it.
+The pre-processing must include all calibration and :term:`reconstruction` necessary to reduce the raw data of the instrument into a set of physical estimated parameters per detected particle.